cair/convolutional-tsetlin-machine-tutorial/README.md

 # The Convolutional Tsetlin Machine (under construction)
-The Convolutional Tsetlin Machine learns interpretable filters using propositional formulae.
-The formulae are composed by a collective of Tsetlin Automata.
+The Convolutional Tsetlin Machine learns interpretable filters using propositional formulae that are composed by a collective of Tsetlin Automata.
 The Convolutional Tsetlin Machine is an interpretable alternative to convolutional neural networks.

 ## Learning Behaviour
 The below figure depicts training and test accuracy for the Convolutional Tsetlin Machine on MNIST, epoch-by-epoch, in a single run.